3 Great Benefits of Becoming a Medical Receptionist

 Getting into a career as a medical office receptionist is usually a pretty fast process.
 Specialized schooling for this field typically takes only one or two years at the very most.
 And some programs last only a few months.
 It's just long enough to give you a practical understanding of areas like healthcare terminology, office procedures, and commonly used computer applications (e.g., Microsoft Office).

 Then you can start enjoying a good income relative to the short amount of training needed.
-For example, medical receptionists and office assistants in Canada can earn hourly wages as high as $25.25 or more. † Of course, starting wages tend to be a little lower, but many employers will bump up your salary as they see how well you contribute to their teams.
+For example, Job Bank data indicates that medical receptionists and office assistants in Canada can earn hourly wages as high as $25.25 or more.
+Of course, starting wages tend to be a little lower, but many employers will bump up your salary as they see how well you contribute to their teams.

 Plus, a lot of employers in the health and medical sector provide extra benefits to their staff, such as vacation and supplementary insurance for things like vision, dental, and prescription coverage.

 Once you have multiple years of experience, you might even get opportunities to become a supervisor of office support staff.
-And that could mean earning a median wage of $25.64 per hour (about $53,331 annually) or as much as $42.05 or more per hour (about $87,464 yearly for full-time work).†
+According to Job Bank data, that could mean earning a median wage of $25.64 per hour (about $53,331 annually) or as much as $42.05 or more per hour (about $87,464 yearly for full-time work).

 3. The Chance to Make a Meaningful Difference Every Day